-The practice of buying an older house and customizing it to become your dream home has been around for decades, but received a surge in popularity after the HGTV show “Fixer Upper” premiered in 2013.
-Following a couple from Waco, Texas, as they cut, demolish and build their way through Texas’s older homes, the show inspired many people to start dreaming of what they would like to have in their own fixer-upper.
+The practice of buying an older house and customizing it to become your dream home has been around for decades but received a surge in popularity after the HGTV show “Fixer Upper” premiered in 2013.
+Following a couple from Waco, Texas, as they cut, demolish, and build their way through Texas’s older homes, the show inspired many people to start dreaming of what they would like to have in their own fixer-upper.

 In fact, Google searches for “fixer-uppers for sale” have maintained a steady increase in popularity since the show first aired in 2013.
-Buying a fixer-upper provides many benefits beyond just the opportunity to feel like you’re on an HGTV show, they’re also relatively cheaper and easier to get into than move-in ready homes.
+Buying a fixer-upper provides many benefits beyond just the opportunity to feel like you’re on an HGTV show, they’re also relatively cheaper and easier to get into than move-in-ready homes.

 Michigan realtor Jason Gelios said more and more people shopping for homes in 2021 are looking at fixer-uppers because the competition is less than those ready to be moved into, also called “turn-key” homes.

-With people antsy to move into a dream home, it makes sense that a fixer-upper might be an appealing option.
+Homes can be hard to afford.
+And with people antsy to move into a dream home, it makes sense that a fixer-upper might be an appealing option.
 Those with aging parents might also want to DIY a more accommodating homestead.